seL4/website/About/whitepaper.md

 other, potentially more critical parts of the system.

-Specifically, seL4's implementation is formally (mathematically) proven correct (bug-free) against its specification, has been proved to enforce strong security properties, and if configured correctly its operations have proven safe upper bounds on their worst-case execution times.
+Specifically, seL4's implementation is formally (mathematically) proven correct against its specification, has been proved to enforce strong security properties, and if configured correctly its operations have proven safe upper bounds on their worst-case execution times.
 It was the world's first operating system with such a proof, and is still